 Now something of an ambassador for GR’s roots music scene, Lavengood will return this month with his third LP, We’ve Come Along.

 This is a sonic collaboration among Revue, WYCE and AMI Jukeboxes.
 Play this mix as a playlist on AMI Jukeboxes, read about it here every month and stream it on wyce.org.
-Each of the bands featured will be performing in Grand Rapids in October 2016.
-Here are a few highlights.
+Each of the bands featured will be performing in West Michigan in April 2017.